EpiNeuroSurg/AutoFCD/README.md

 # AutoFCD
 automated detection and trajectory planning for FCD

-Because the limitation of file size and numbers of Github, we will update a link to another avaliable repository in the near future.
+Because the limitation of file size and numbers of Github, we will update a link of another avaliable repository about automated trajectory planning in the near future.